This Is What Your Favorite Foods Say About Your Personality

 There’s just something so primal about standing outdoors with a hunk of meat roasting over an open flame, and die-hard carnivores love that feeling.
 “People whose favorite food is meat are often intense and serious,” Kessler says.
 Hearkening back to when mankind were hunters, they can also be aggressive, which in today’s modern world may translate to being an active go-getter, she adds.
-Just make sure you’re not making one of these grilling mistakes!

 If you know the name of every vegetable in the supermarket